I Got You: Healthy Life Choices for Teens (IGU)

 Local schools, mental health organizations, domestic violence shelters, the Mississippi Attorney General's Office, and the Mississippi Department of Education assisted in the program's development.
 IGU has evolved into an intensive day-long intervention modeled after the evidenced-based SOS Signs of Suicide Prevention Program.

-In the initial years of the program, students were scheduled to attend sessions at Central Mississippi Residential Center (CRMC) in Newton and several other locations, such as Mississippi's community colleges.
+In the initial years of the program, students were scheduled to attend sessions at Central Mississippi Residential Center (CMRC) in Newton and several other locations, such as Mississippi's community colleges.
 Yet the program struggled to find the additional physical space for further presentation opportunities.
 With time, the program's reputation grew and today's programs are now actually hosted by many community colleges across the state, as well as Mississippi's higher education institutions, such as University of Mississippi and Mississippi State University.
-Additionally, program requests now exceed staffing ability to accommodate.
+Because of continued success, program has now extended its efforts to become a statewide initiative.

 The following video was recorded during the initial roll-out of the program.
 Here, a small group that includes program leaders and participating students share stories of how IGU is impacting youth in The Magnolia State.
 Most recently, the program has grown to include 300 to 400 students in one single presentation setting.